maplanaga/liftoff-pro/README.md

 1. SSH into the Vagrant "box" by doing `vagrant ssh`
 2. At the command prompt, simply type `make`

-#  To build using the Eclipse GUI

-**Make sure you wait until the `vagrant up` command has fully completed** before logging in to your VM.
-The GUI appears long before the provisioning script finishes.
-If you don't, you'll have to log out and log back in again before Eclipse can see the correct path.

-1. Log in to the Ubuntu GUI (the password is, as is the convention, **vagrant**).
-2. Launch Eclipse from the doodah on the top left (it's a bit like Spotlight)
-3. Accept the default when Eclipse asks you for a workspace.
-I can't figure out how to store the workspace in source control, so you need to import it.
-4. Click "Workbench" at the Ecliplse startup screen.
-5. In Eclipse, choose "File->Import..."
-6. Under "C/C++", choose "Existing Code as Makefile Project", hit "Next"
-7. Give the project any name you like (launchpad?)
-8. Under "Existing Code Location" type `/vagrant`.
-The toolchain isn't important, the compiler is part of the Makefile.
-9. Hit Finish - you should now see your project.
-10. Select your project by clicking on it.
-11. Click the hammer icon at the top, and wait while the project builds.

-Either of the above methods will generate the firmware image, `launchpad_pro.syx`, in the project `build` directory.
-You can then upload this to your Launchpad Pro from the host!

 # Uploading to a Launchpad Pro
 Now you've got some nice new code to run!
 To upload it to your Launchpad Pro, you'll need a sysex tool for your host platform (I'd love to get it working from the virtual machine, but that's for later).
 I recommend [Sysex Librarian](http://www.snoize.com/SysExLibrarian/) on OS X, and [MIDI OX](http://www.midiox.com/) on Windows.
 On Linux, I'll bet you already have a tool in mind.